 The key to good cash and business management is to identify the symptoms, understand the cause and deal with each problem at its source.

 Disciplines such as:

-- and looking at alternative ways to speed up receipt of cash from revenues generated, can all go a long way to keeping the flow of cash in and out of the business in check.
+These can go a long way in keeping the flow of cash in and out of the business in check.